• Skip to primary navigation

 Marinade

-- 1 tsp Red Chilli Powder Mild, Optional
+• 1 teaspoon Garam Masala Powder Mild, Optional

 Instructions

-Add the Chicken to bowl.
-Add all the ingredients for the marinade into the bowl and use your hands to smother the marinade all over the Chicken.
+• Add it to the Chicken along with the remaining ingredients for the marinade and use your hands to smother the marinade all over the Chicken.

 Smoke (Optional)